Romans-I-XVI/Roku-gameEngine/README.md

 Adds a circular collider to the instance's colliders associative array with the provided name and properties.
 By default offset_x is 0, offset_y is 0, and enabled is true.
 ##### removeCollider(collider_name)
 Removes the collider with the provided name.
-##### addImage(image as Object, args as Object)
+##### addImage(image as Object, args as Object, [stack_position as String]) as String
-Adds the provided image to the instance's images array.
+Adds the provided image to the instance's images associative array.
+Stack position is the key that will be added to the aa and represents the draw order of the images within the instance.
+Stack position should be an integer as a string, if stack position is not provided it will be automatically added.
 The image should be of type roBitmap or roRegion.
-Images are added to an array and are drawn in the order they are added to that array.
 Args should be an associative array with values to override the defaults.
-Here are the defaults that can be overridden.
+Below are the defaults that can be overridden.
+Returns the stack position key.

 ```brightscript
 args = {